SeldonIO/seldonio.github.com/vm.md

     Visit the [download page](http://www.vagrantup.com/downloads.html).
     Download and follow the instructions.

-1. Create a directory for the seldon vm vagrant files, and make it the current dir
+1. Create a directory for the seldon vm vagrant files, and make it the current directory.

         mkdir seldonvm
         cd seldonvm

-1. Dowload the Vagrantfile for the seldon box
+1. Dowload the Vagrantfile for the seldon box.

         wget https://s3-eu-west-1.amazonaws.com/...

-1. Startup the vagrant instance of the box
+1. Startup the vagrant instance of the box.

         vagrant up

-1. Start the Seldon services
+1. Start the Seldon services.

         vagrant ssh -c '/home/core/seldon/dist/start-all'